SpektroAudio/NGEN-UserManual/docs/generators.md

 The 4 parts are completely independent and can be set to individual sequence lengths, probability and MIDI notes.

+New DrumGen templates can be created using the open-source [DrumGen Template Editor](https://github.com/SpektroAudio/DrumGenTemplateEditor).

 **Parameter List**

 | **Parameter** |         **Description**          |          ** Hardware Mapping ** |